Comparing Religions

 Scientism

 There is a popular belief nowadays that all truth comes from science.
 If that’s true, is that a scientific truth?
 No, obviously not.
-So you see that this idea comes from idolising science, not sound thinking.
+So you see that this idea comes from idolizing science, not sound thinking.
 Many things are true but cannot be proven by science.
 In fact, science relies on many things which must be true for it to be useful, e.g., math and the laws of logic.

 The Scientific Consensus Does Not Determine Truth